 Frankly, I thought it was bizarre and unusual that Don McGann, the White House counsel, spent 30 hours in Mueller's office, but they still found no collusion and no obstruction.

-And saying without any consideration of DOJ department policies or the constitutional question or policy on whether you can or cannot indict a sitting president, that was not a factor in their decision.
+And Rod Rosenstein, the deputy AG that appointed Mueller, couldn't have been more clear this weekend and saying without any consideration of DOJ department policies or the constitutional question or policy on whether you can or cannot indict a sitting president, that was not a factor in their decision.

-And the attorney general has also been clear that he is not getting the right answers.
+And the Attorney General has also been clear that he is not getting the right answers.

 The story does not add up as it relates to the Hillary investigation and to the email server.

-The dossier, we expect to hear from the inspector general any day now, at any point.
+The dossier, we expect to hear from the Inspector General any day, now, at any point.

-We had a dirty dossier that was the bulk of information in what became a premeditated fraud against Pfizer courts and what was a spying campaign against the Trump campaign, transition and administration, all of which I think will eventually get to the bottom of, and I think a lot of people are in trouble.
+We had a dirty dossier that was the bulk of information in what became a premeditated fraud against FISA courts and what was a spying campaign against the Trump campaign, transition, and administration, all of which I think will eventually get to the bottom of.

 I think you may be right on that, Sean.

-And look, uh all we hear from the House Speaker, Nancy Pelosi, is that the president committed a crime, that he's involved in a cover-up, that Bill Barr is involved in a cover-up.
+And look, all we hear from the House Speaker, Nancy Pelosi, is that the president committed a crime, that he's involved in a cover-up, that Bill Barr is involved in a cover-up.

-Cover up of what?
+Cover-up of what?

 Let's hear what they are.